What to Do If Your Child Is Behind in Reading

 If you have concerns about dyslexia, keep in mind that 1 in 5 children are affected by some form of it, ranging from mild to severely impacted.
 Dyslexia is a weakness in decoding words and impaired phonologic functioning.
 Family history can be a strong indicator of dyslexia.
 Unfortunately, stigma still exists for students with any form of neurodiversity but learning about misconceptions can be a good start to understanding your child’s unique learning style.

-A formal diagnosis is typically made by a qualified professional, such as a school psychologist, or through a referral from a pediatrician.
-Although dyslexia is commonly talked about, there are also other diagnosable specific learning disabilities, such as Auditory Processing Disorder and ADHD.
-With the right intervention and support, reading challenges can be reduced, helping students become more confident and engaged learners.
+It’s important to note that formal evaluations are typically conducted by a qualified professional, such as a school psychologist, neuropsychologist, or a certified Educational Specialist, or obtained through a referral from a pediatrician.
+While dyslexia is widely recognized, there are also other specific learning disabilities that may impact learning, such as Auditory Processing Disorder or ADHD.

 Written by Michelle Kim Palasek, SFL Clinician